ovinc/aquasol/README.md

 (6) IAPWS *Revised Release on Surface Tension of Ordinary Water Substance.* Moscow, Russia, June 2014.

 (7) Massman, W. J. *A review of the molecular diffusivities of H2O, CO2, CH4, CO, O3, SO2, NH3, N2O, NO, and NO2 in air, O2 and N2 near STP.* Atmospheric Environment 32, 1111-1127 (1998).

+(8) Marrero, T. R. and Mason E. A., *Gaseous diffusion coeffcients.* Journal of Physics and Chemistry Reference Data 1, 3-118 (1972)

+(9) Huber, M. L. et al. *New International Formulation for the Viscosity of H2O.* Journal of Physical and Chemical Reference Data 38, 101-125 (2009).*

 (*) recommended by IAPWS.